What Is Preveal Framework Version 2?

 Use the Preveal Body Signal Framework

-Preveal applies the Preveal Body Signal Framework through an anonymous wellness experience that offers a structured space to notice, name, connect, and reflect without forcing a label or diagnosis.
+Preveal applies the methodology through an anonymous wellness experience that offers a structured space to observe Body Signal, Emotional Tone, Life Context, and Personal Meaning before considering an Immediate Need and a thoughtful next direction.

 When the Preveal Body Signal Framework Is Most Useful

-The framework is most useful when a body signal repeats around certain situations; when someone feels dread, anxiety, heaviness, restlessness, unease, or pressure and wants to reflect; when someone wants to slow down before reacting; or when they want to connect body sensations with emotional tone and life context through a non-clinical process for everyday awareness.
+The framework is most useful when a Body Signal repeats around certain situations; when someone feels dread, anxiety, heaviness, restlessness, unease, or pressure and wants to reflect; when Personal Meaning remains unclear; or when someone wants to move from Reflective Understanding toward a proportionate next direction.

 It is not appropriate as the primary response to severe or sudden physical symptoms, chest pain, difficulty breathing, fainting, intense symptoms, crisis situations, or circumstances requiring medical or mental health support.
 In those situations, seek appropriate professional or emergency support.